Close-up of a smiling man after fixing his gummy smile.

 • Dentures that are not cleaned well

-• Braces & clear aligners that are not cleaned well
+• Braces or clear aligners that are properly maintained

 • Orthodontic appliances

-About 20% of bad breath is caused by medical issues or a person’s medications:
+• Approximately 20-40% of chronic bad breath can be caused by underlying medical conditions or side-effects from a person’s medications:

-Sinus: Sinus infections, post nasal drip, sinus congestion, chronic sinusitis and other problems with the sinus draining can lead to an excess of bacteria that cause odors and it then can cause the mouth to have bad breath
+Sinus: Sinus infections, post-nasal drip, sinus congestion, chronic sinusitis and other sinus draining issues, can lead to an excess of bacteria that cause odors and it then can cause the mouth to have bad breath

-Dry mouth syndrome (xerostomia).
-Dry mouth syndrome occurs when there isn’t enough saliva present in your mouth to protect your oral tissues from accumulating bacteria that can cause odor.
-Saliva also protects your teeth and gums by being antibacterial
+Dry mouth syndrome (xerostomia): Dry mouth syndrome occurs when there isn’t enough saliva present in your mouth to cleanse the mouth naturally, harmful bacteria can flourish.
+Saliva also plays a critical role in protecting your teeth and gums due to its antibacterial properties.

-Compounded mouth rinses that contain antibiotics can kill bad bacteria and then if they are followed by a mouth rinse that is probiotic and promotes healthy bacteria, mouth rinses can be effective.
+More effective, compounded mouth rinses containing antibiotics can kill bad bacteria.
+When they are followed by a probiotic mouth rinse to promote healthy bacteria, mouth rinses can be effective.

-The best mouth rinses are those that keep the teeth and oral tissue moisturized without drying them out.
-These types of rinses do not contain alcohol.
+The best mouth rinses for long-term bad breath management are alcohol-free formulations that keep the teeth and oral tissue moisturized without drying them out.
+These also help maintain a balanced oral microbiome.

 To learn more contact us today for an appointment.